telerik/ajax-docs/controls/grid/hierarchical-grid-types-and-load-modes/how-to/extracting-primary-key-value-for-parent-item-in-hierarchy-on-update/insert.md

 ---
 title: Extracting primary key value for parent item in hierarchy on update/insert
-page_title: Extracting primary key value for parent item in hierarchy on update/insert | UI for ASP.NET AJAX Documentation
+page_title: Extracting primary key value for parent item in hierarchy on update/insert | RadGrid for ASP.NET AJAX Documentation
 description: Extracting primary key value for parent item in hierarchy on update/insert
 slug: grid/hierarchical-grid-types-and-load-modes/how-to/extracting-primary-key-value-for-parent-item-in-hierarchy-on-update/insert
 tags: extracting,primary,key,value,for,parent,item,in,hierarchy,on,update/insert